Itching for reform

 I’d like to dedicate my work as a researcher and consultant to playfulness and active participation – what does it take to notice and support what’s valuable and interesting to myself and others, wherever I go?
 Here and now, through the depth of my home place, in inspiring interactions and journeys through strange places.

-I experience a lot of trust and curiosity for the world in which we genuinely encounter and act together with the concrete others that make up our environment.
+I experience a lot of trust and curiosity for a world in which we genuinely encounter, exchange and collaborate with the concrete others that make up our environment.

 For example:

-What does an education look like that is focused on following and honing everybody’s particular curiosity?
+What does an education look like that hones and creates spaces for everybody’s particular curiosity?
 Learning and developing skills and interests in relation to diverse (resource-full) environments and others.

-How could organisation and government evolve around assisting exchange and collaboration within a specific ecology / group of people or beings that are bound together through shared vulnerability and interest?
+How could organisation and government evolve around assisting exchange and collaboration within a specific ecology / group of people or beings that are bound together in shared needs and interest?
 Supportive infrastructure – platforms and habits – regularly updated routines that help us reflect on our values and put them into (best) practice.

-What would it be like to watch/hear/read news that prepare and prompt us to reflect and act more fully towards the developments of our time?
+What would it be like to watch/hear/read news that prepare and prompt us to reflect and act more fully towards the changes and rhythms that mark our time?
 Stories that build bridges between diverse everyday lives, that expand and inspire individual meaning-making.

-A number of shifts may be needed to ‘re-imagine’ these branches of societal activity as such:
+A number of shifts may be needed to ‘re-imagine’ social and societal activity as such: